themysterysolver/PLACEMENT-QUESTIONS/WEX_FinTech/Wex_fintech.md

 - For the `1stQ` I just simulated the problem.
 But lots of hidden testcases failed.
 I am giving my solution below,if u could debug,and find new approach let me know.
   -  I found my mistake!
 - For the `2ndQ` since the constraint is small I generated all the primes and checked if they end with `k` ,and I did the operation.
 Here also I failed,if you could fix it,pls do!
+  - Fixed my code ,you could check the wrong code in the git log named `ab1b2b6c0fa1e9550fc76869f93911d1211a2d12`, try `git show` or search it in the commit history.

 ---